ADA-GWU/3-concurrency-riadabduragimov/README.md

 For this project, I have implemented multi-threaded image processing to leverage the benefits of parallelism, significantly enhancing performance when processing large images.
 Although multi-threading introduces some complexity in handling concurrent tasks, the improvements in execution time make it a worthwhile approach for this kind of image processing task.

+## Multi-threaded Processing in Main1.java with CountDownLatch and ReentrantLock